neuecc/UniRx/README.md

 Help & Contribute
 ---
 Support thread on the Unity forum.
 Ask me any question - [http://forum.unity3d.com/threads/248535-UniRx-Reactive-Extensions-for-Unity](http://forum.unity3d.com/threads/248535-UniRx-Reactive-Extensions-for-Unity)

-Become a backer, Sponsored, one time donation are welcome, we're using [Open Collective - UniRx](https://opencollective.com/unirx/#)

 We welcome any contributions, be they bug reports, requests or pull request.
 Please consult and submit your reports or requests on GitHub issues.